harlan-zw/unlighthouse/docs/glossary/index.md

 ### Provider

-A provider is an integration of unlighthouse to a specific context, such as a framework or an environment.
+A provider is an integration of Unlighthouse to a specific context, such as a framework or an environment.

-Each provider has their own unique name and defines how they will provide URLs and route definitions to unlighthouse.
+Each provider has their own unique name and defines how they will provide URLs and route definitions to Unlighthouse.

 ```ts
 export interface Provider {